mendix/docs/content/en/docs/quickstarts/part1.md

 ### 6.3 Configuring the Display Widgets

-Next, you need to connect your data to the display widgets, because your page is currently displaying only static resources:
+Next, you need to connect your data to the display widgets, because your page is currently displaying only static resources.

-{{< figure src="/attachments/quickstarts/part1/edit-caption.png" width="450px" alt="Dynamic data">}}

 To start, replace the static image with the image the app end-user uploads to the database by following these steps: